CMIC-RT/RT-PAL/index.md

 ## Project updates

-The 2021 model is available for non-commercial research: [here](https://xip.uclb.com/product/rt-pal-radiotherapy-paediatric-atlas)
+The 2021 and selected 2024 models are available for non-commercial research: [here](https://xip.uclb.com/product/rt-pal-radiotherapy-paediatric-atlas)

-2024 models coming soon.

 ## Contact